milankamboya/milankamboya/README.md

 • Enjoying both work and life

-With having over 12.5+ years of experience in Technology, My excitements and responsibilities at NstackSoftech LLP :
+With having over 12.5+ years of experience in Technology, My excitements and responsibilities :

  - Lead the strategy for technology platforms, partnerships and external relationships
  - Represent the technological agenda in staff meetings and when making hiring decisions